 Talk with your doctor for more information about reconstruction options.
 When considering a plastic surgeon, choose a doctor who has experience with a variety of reconstructive surgeries, including implants and flap procedures, and can discuss the pros and cons of each procedure.

 An external breast prosthesis or artificial breast form provides an option for women who plan to delay or not have reconstructive surgery.
 These can be made of silicone or soft material, and fit into a mastectomy bra.
 Breast prostheses can be made to provide a good fit and natural appearance for each woman.

 To summarize, surgical treatment options include the following:

-- Removal of cancer in the breast: Lumpectomy or partial mastectomy almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction
+Removal of cancer in the breast: Lumpectomy or partial mastectomy almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction

-- Lymph node evaluation: Sentinel lymph node biopsy and/or axillary lymph node dissection
+Lymph node evaluation: Sentinel lymph node biopsy and/or axillary lymph node dissection

 A radiation therapy regimen (schedule; see below) usually consists of a specific number of treatments given over a set period of time.
 Most commonly, radiation therapy is given after a lumpectomy, and following adjuvant chemotherapy if recommended.
 Radiation therapy is usually given daily for a set number of weeks to get rid of any remaining cancer cells near the tumor site or elsewhere in the breast.
 This helps lower the risk of recurrence in the breast.
-In fact, with modern surgery and radiation therapy, recurrence rates in the breast are now be less than 5% in the 10 years after treatment, and survival is often the same with lumpectomy or mastectomy.
+In fact, with modern surgery and radiation therapy, recurrence rates in the breast are now less than 5% in the 10 years after treatment, and survival is the same with lumpectomy or mastectomy.